lcamichigan/active-chapter-bylaws/README.md

 ### Sec.6.
 Chapter Committees.

-Chapter committees shall exist to promote and encourage involvement of the general membership and to carry out the programs and operations of Sigma Zeta.These committees shall be:
+Chapter committees shall exist to promote and encourage involvement of the general membership and to carry out the programs and operations of Sigma Zeta.
+These committees shall be:

 1. Executive Committee